rexera/rexera.github.io/_tabs/about.md

 ---

 I am with [PKU-ByteDance Digital Humanities Open Laboratory (PKUDH)](https://pkudh.org) in Peking University, working on **Multi-Modality Intelligence** on cultural heritage.

-I am currently a senior in School of Humanities, Beijing University of Posts and Telecommunications (BUPT), majoring in English, Linguistics and Language Technologies with a minor in Data Science and Big Data Technologies.
+Currently, I am a senior in School of Humanities, Beijing University of Posts and Telecommunications (BUPT), majoring in English, Linguistics and Language Technologies with a minor in Data Science and Big Data Technologies.

-Coming in September 2026, I am to be admitted to Peking Univeristy as a master majored in Foreign Linguistics and Applied Linguistics in School of Foreign Languages with a concentration on computational linguistics, supervised by [Prof. SU Qi](https://pkudh.org/member/suqi.html).
+Coming in September 2026, I am to be admitted to Peking Univeristy as a master majored in Foreign Linguistics and Applied Linguistics in School of Foreign Languages with a concentration on computational linguistics, specifically human-machine _semantic role reordering_ in English and Chinese, supervised by [Prof. SU Qi](https://pkudh.org/member/suqi.html).

 From September 2024 to August 2025, I was a research intern in Legal AI Subdivision in [TsinghuaNLP](https://nlp.csai.tsinghua.edu.cn), supervised by [Dr. YE Yuxiao](https://yeyuxiao.github.io).
 My work revolved around multi-agent court simulation system, integration of linguistics, and evaluating LLMs' proficiency on legalese.